How to Organize Medicines and Supplements

 Bottles of pills, one spilling, close-up

-I know this seems like a lot of back work but trust me on this, the more sorted out you are in this very first step the easier it will be to organize going forward.
-It will also help you to know exactly what containers will work best for each section and, finally, help you to better designate where to locate certain items so they are more easily accessible by you and the rest of your appropriately aged family members.
+I know this seems like a lot of back work but trust me on this, the more sorted out you are in this very first step, the easier it will be to organize going forward.

-D/M Pro Tip: Before disposing of any medication be sure you are doing it correctly.
-You can contact our local extension office or poison control for the best advice on how to dispose of medications in a safe way for not only your family but your environment as well.
+You can contact our local extension office or poison control for the best advice on how to dispose of medications in a safe way for your family and environment.

 tossing expired medicine in a trashbin

-Continue sorting through your medications, vitamins, supplements, and other miscellaneous supplies putting them in the appropriate piles.
 If you see or you are missing a category in your sorting area, take a Post-It note and create room for one.

 Step #4.
 Organize

-Now that you have sorted through all your medications you can organize each category in a way that works for your family.
+Now that you have sorted through all your medications, you can organize each category in a way that works for your family.

 a blue basket labeled eyes in a cabinet